Factbox: Getting out of gas - the sold and scrapped projects

-Natural gas, long touted as a transition fuel by policymakers and industry, is losing its appeal for some producers in Europe as they try to reach net-zero emissions. read more
+LONDON (Reuters) - Natural gas, long touted as a transition fuel by policymakers and industry, is losing its appeal for some producers in Europe as they try to reach net-zero emissions.

 Below are examples of projects that have been dropped, gas asset sales and companies shifting focus.